 Habilitation., Mathematics, Universite Toulouse, 1997 (directeur, C. Simpson)

 I organize and co-organize:

 Geometry seminar, meeting Mondays 3-4pm Bloc 220 and Fridays 4-5pm Bloc 628.

-Working seminar for post-docs and graduate students meeting Tuesdays, Blocker 628, 5-6pm
+Working seminar for post-docs and graduate students meeting Mondays, Blocker 628, 5-6pm

 Everyone is welcome to the seminars, graduate students